Memori MCP

 Example Agent Flow

-Given the message: "I prefer Python and use uv for dependency management."
+Given the user message: "I prefer Python and use uv for dependency management."

 - Agent calls

-recallwith the user message asquery - Agent uses any returned facts to compose a response
+memori_recallwith the user message asquery - Agent composes a response using any returned facts

 - Agent calls

-On a later turn — "Write a hello world script" — the agent recalls the Python + uv preference and personalizes its response automatically.
+On a later turn like "Write a hello world script", the agent recalls the Python + uv preference and personalizes its response.

 Prerequisites